rjf2016/EZbot/README.md

 ### Setup

 To run locally you will need to create a `.env` file in the root directory.
-I will create an example.env file as soon as I get the chance, but until then feel you can model it off the `environement.d.ts` file.
+I will create an example.env file as soon as I get the chance, but until then you can model it off the `environement.d.ts` file.

 Head to Discord [Developer Portal](https://discordapp.com/developers/applications/) to create an app - save the client token that you generate.
 Your .env file should look something like: